 Graduate-level courses often require a great deal of time and effort to complete, especially for those of you who have a family and full-time jobs.
-Therefore, BGU asks all students to identify three to five individuals who would be willing to walk with you through this educational process, reading your materials, and holding you accountable for completion of your academic duties.
+Therefore, BGU asked you to identify three to five individuals who would be willing to walk with you through this educational process, reading your materials, and holding you accountable for completion of your academic duties when you were in the application process.
 We call this group your Personal Learning Community (PLC).